|Education Requirements||High school diploma; completion of a coding training program|

-Certified Coding Specialists Exam Information
+Certified Coding Specialist Exam Information

 Professionals currently working in the coding field can earn certification by sitting for a national exam administered by the American Health Information Management Association (AHIMA).
-The AHIMA offers two certification exams, which include the Certified Coding Specialist (CCS) credential and the Certified Coding Specialist --Physican-Based (CCS-P) credential.
-The CCS is awarded to professionals who code for hospitals and the CCS-P is given to coders who work for a physician's office, clinic or surgical center.
+The AHIMA offers two certification exams, which include the Certified Coding Specialist (CCS) credential and the Certified Coding Specialist - Physican-Based (CCS-P) credential.
+The CCS is awarded to professionals who code for hospitals, and the CCS-P is given to coders who work for a physician's office, clinic, or surgical center.

 Certified Coding Specialist (CCS) Credential

-Certified Coding Specialist--Physican-Based (CCS-P) Credential
+Physican-Based (CCS-P) Credential

 Eligibility requirements and test structure for the CCS-P exam are similar to the CCS exam, but there are two differences.
 The first includes the suggestion that applicants should (but are not required to) have three years of experience coding for physician services, which may take place in a physician's office or clinic in addition to a hospital's emergency room or operating room.
 The other exception involves the second part of the exam.
-Instead of coding 13 medical records, the CCS-P exam requires 16 medical records coded in the areas of emergency medicine, surgical services and physician services.
+Instead of coding 13 medical records, the CCS-P exam requires 16 medical records coded in the areas of emergency medicine, surgical services, and physician services.

 Salary Potential and Employment Outlook